oledi/KLM-Test/README.md

 * Planes will move across runway
 * Planes will move at random once in the air.
 * Plane lights can be turned on or off.
-* Planelights will blink when on.
+* Plane lights will blink when on.
 * Planes are clickable to see detailed info.
 * Planes can be clicked again to turn off detailed info.
 * Planes can park in their designated hangars.